BSC Cadet Training

 Building on the foundations of Beginners, this course further develops the basic sailing skills, and includes ropework, collision avoidance and builds on the water confidence.
 Successful students will be able to sail, tack and control boat speed effectively.
 We may be able to move onto some Stage 3 skills.

-We run Next Steps in Oppies for the younger sailors and in Toppers and RS Fevas (single-handed) for sailors ages from about 12 years and older.
+We run Next Steps in Oppies for the younger sailors and in Fusions and Toppers for sailors ages from about 12 years and older.
 Instructor to student ratio is a maximum of 1:6.

 Improvers (RYA Youth Stage 3 & 4)